-- ✓ Yet the NT does no such thing - it recognizes that we are different and the implication is that we need to affirm, encourage, and minister within those differences. - ✓ E.g., it's appropriate for mothers of preschoolers to get together to talk about common problems, but not to the exclusion of cultivating other relationships (ministering to teens or visiting elderly shut-ins...).
+- ✓ Yet the NT does no such thing - it recognizes that we are different and the implication is that we need to affirm, encourage, and minister within those differences - to work on those relationships. - ✓ E.g., it's appropriate for mothers of preschoolers to get together to talk about common problems, but not to the exclusion of cultivating other relationships (ministering to teens or visiting elderly shut-ins...).
+He has put us together diversely so in our diversity everyone's needs are met - and so we are not exalted, but that God is exalted.